meowdev7/PX-Programming-Language/README.md

 ### Installation

-To install PXPM globally go to releases and download pxpm
+To install PXPM globally go to releases and download `pxpm`.

 ### Usage